Statues and Images?

 Eusebius wrote the only surviving early history of the Church.
 He talks of color portraits of Peter, Paul and Jesus that remained to his own time (325 AD).
 He also mentions a statue of Jesus and the woman cured of a hemorrhage (Mark 5:25-34).
 He relates that the statue was in front of the woman’s home (The History of the Church 7:18).
 Now if such practices are wrong but were common in the first century, why is there no condemnation of them in the New Testament?
 Certainly, such a “blasphemy” would not have been overlooked.

 Even in our own day, most Christians have photos of family members.
 Statues of great men and women can be seen everywhere.
 Children play with dolls.
 What is that you say?
 That is different.
-Those images and likenesses are not made for worshipping.
+Those images and likenesses are not made for worshiping.
 Exactly!
-But if the strict interpretation of Exodus 20:4 was a reality, you would not be allowed to produce any of those things.
+But if we are going to interpret Exodus 20:4 in the manner that our Protestant friends do, none of that would be allowed.

 Copyright © 2023 StayCatholic.com